Jack, Joseph and Morton Mandel Center for Studies in Jewish Education

 Most analyses of Jewish education, like most analyses of general education in Western, liberal society, emphasize the individual student.
 But some communities approach education very differently.
 Mijal Bitton discusses her research into how the Syrian Jewish community educates its members, formally and informally, to maintain bonds of commitment.

-Watch How Jewish Communities Educate on YouTube
+Watch on YouTube: How Jewish Communities Educate

-Listen to the How Jewish Communities Educate Podcast Episode
+Listen to Podcast: How Jewish Communities Educate

 Ari Kelman and Jon Levisohn on a Zoom screen